Set up a rollback pipeline

 Introduction

-Rollback by running a custom rollback pipeline |
+• Rollback by running a custom rollback pipeline.

 Prerequisites

-A CircleCI account connected to your code.
+• A CircleCI account connected to your code.
 You can sign up for free.

-A CircleCI project with a workflow configured to deploy your code.
+• A CircleCI project with a workflow configured to deploy your code.

-Set up rollbacks
+Set up a rollback pipeline

 The following steps guide you through setting up a custom rollback pipeline.
 Using a custom rollback pipeline is the recommended rollback method.